 Queen Elizabeth Street, Southwark, CZWG

-Despite ‘Black Monday’ (October 19, 1987) and the recession that followed, almost all 314 of the units within this striking development were sold.
-‘People want to live in a special place,’ said architect Piers Gough at the time, ‘they want people to say “oh you live there!”’
+Despite ‘Black Monday’ (October 19, 1987) and the recession that followed, almost all 314 of the flats within this striking development were sold.
+“People want to live in a special place,” said architect Piers Gough at the time, “they want people to say ‘oh you live there!’”
 The site, which originally belonged to Whitbread’s brewery, was inspired by two concepts – the drum-like notion of a circus, with the centre as the focal point, and also the idea of quarrying for precious lapis lazuli.
 The unusual shape of the blue buildings, which were supposed to emulate ceramic storage vessels, were dubbed ‘the owls’ by the builders – a name that stuck, much to the architect’s bemusement.

 85 Albert Embankment, Lambeth, Terry Farrell & Partners

-Many will recognise this iconic building as the home of MI6, the Secret Intelligence Service, which was soon-after nicknamed ‘Babylon-on-Thames’.
-This wasn’t Farrell’s original concept for the brownfield site, which used to be the location of the 19th-century Vauxhall Pleasure Gardens – in 1982 he had instead intended to create a vast urban village.
-However, in 1987 Regalian Properties (who bought the downriver plot) approached the Property Services Agency with a detailed proposal for a government complex, which was then approved.
-The building has a sense of palatial grandeur while simultaneously portraying an imposing fortress, combining 1930s industrial-modernist influences with that of Mayan and Aztec religious temples.
-Architecture critic Deyan Sudjic, OBE described the building in a 1992 Guardian article as an ‘epitaph for the architecture of the eighties’.
+Many will recognise this building as the home of MI6, the Secret Intelligence Service, which was soon-after nicknamed ‘Babylon-on-Thames’.
+This wasn’t Terry Farrell’s original plan for the site, which used to be the location of the 19th-century Vauxhall Pleasure Gardens – in 1982 he had instead intended to create a vast urban village.
+The building has a palatial grandeur combining 1930s industrial-Modernist influences with that of Mayan and Aztec religious temples.
+Architecture critic Deyan Sudjic, OBE described the building in a 1992 Guardian article as an “epitaph for the architecture of the eighties”.

 Hawley Crescent, Camden, Terry Farrell Partnership

-While many of us are familiar with the antics of Phillip Schofield and Holly Willoughby on ITV’s This Morning, not many know it was TV-am that kicked it all off as the first-ever breakfast television franchise.
-Its headquarters designed by Terry Farrell became a postmodern landmark for the media age.
-He combined wit and imagination to transform an industrial site on a tight budget into an instant brand for this relative newcomer.
-The building’s crowning glory are the dozen enormous eggcups (they cost the firm £1,200), which can be seen from the canal.
-The building was sold to MTV Europe in 1993, but the exterior has remained pretty much the same.
+TV-am was the first-ever breakfast television franchise in the UK and its headquarters designed by Terry Farrell became a Postmodern landmark for the media age.
+Farrell combined wit and imagination to transform an industrial site on a tight budget into an instant brand for this relative newcomer.
+The building’s crowning glory were the dozen enormous eggcups on the roof (they cost the firm £1,200), which could be seen from the canal.
+The building was sold to MTV Europe in 1993, and unfortunately is now unrecognisable due to extensive renovation works.

 Bank, City of London, James Stirling

-Described in Post Modern Buildings in Britain as ‘ebullient, provocative, inventive and bloody-minded,’ James Stirling was a Marmite architect of the era – people loved his work or they hated it.
+Described in Post Modern Buildings in Britain as “ebullient, provocative, inventive and bloody-minded,” people either loved James Stirling’s work or they hated it.
 However, he had a successful international career and this building is considered his definitive late work in England.
-Mies van der Rohe’s earlier scheme for this building was rejected and there was a conservation battle over the fate of several other listed buildings on the site, including the Mappin & Webb building, but Stirling’s scheme gained approval at a second public enquiry.
-An iconic feature of the building is the turret with an inset clock and two cantilevered glass viewing platforms either side, which is part of Stirling’s dynamic play of geometries.
+Following a a conservation battle over the fate of several other listed buildings on the site, including the Mappin & Webb building, Stirling’s scheme gained approval at a second public enquiry.
+An feature of the building is the turret with an inset clock and two cantilevered glass viewing platforms either side, which is part of Stirling’s dynamic play of geometries.

 Islington, Islington Architect’s Dept. under Christopher Purslow

-London housing became delegated to the individual boroughs in the 1960s – in Islington, it was Alf Head that steered the redevelopment of the borough’s new-build public housing, choosing intricate low-rise, high-density structures.
+London housing was delegated to the individual boroughs in the 1960s.
+In Islington, it was Alf Head that steered the redevelopment of the borough’s new-build public housing, choosing intricate low-rise, high-density structures.
 Islington’s in-house designers tended to favour a more picturesque townscape approach of mews and arched windows, but wit and irony sometimes crept in too.
 James Stirling’s work also appears to have rubbed off, as influences can be seen in the Mackintosh-style gridded windows, yellow metal conservatories and striped stair-turrets.

 29 Mill Street, Tower Bridge, Southwark, CZWG

 A 23-year-old property developer, Andrew Wadsworth, was the first to carry out a residential conversion in Docklands.
 He commissioned CZWG to convert a water tower into a luxurious penthouse apartment for himself and also to transform the adjoining derelict Bermondsey warehouse into 17 flats with riverside views.
-Interestingly, the building was named China Wharf not due to the River Thames’ association with exotic cargoes, but after his cat, China.
+The building was named China Wharf not due to the River Thames’ association with exotic cargoes, but after his cat, China.
 The bright-red facade is reminiscent of the old sailing barges that used to be ever-present on the Thames and is a vibrant focal point on the riverscape.
-China Wharf is recognised as a fine example of British postmodernism that truly maximises the architectural possibilities of the Thames.

 Whitehall, City of Westminster, Whitfield Associates